Speedycray/Portfolio/README.md

   on
   <a href="https://pixabay.com/images/id-2040676/">Pixabay</a>

 As a big fan of sudoku, I spent hours solving these puzzles in my free time.
 This project caught my attention and I enjoyed working on it.
+Following the tutorial, I used Python to write some functions that checks which cells on the sudoku board are empty, another to check which numbers are valid in the empty cell, and another for backtracking if the board becomes invalid.

 ### **Resources:**
 * <a href="https://www.techwithtim.net/tutorials/python-programming/sudoku-solver-backtracking/">Python Sudoku Solver Tutorial with Backtracking</a>